AU-BCE-EE/guidance/DMI API/README.md

 ## Foulum weather station ##

-At the moment, you cannot use DMI's API service to request data from the Foulum weather station, as the station does not provide data to DMI yet.
-However, within this year (2023) this should happen and then probably soon after you can access it via DMI's API service (in 10 min resolution).
+The Foulum weather station is no accessible via DMI's API.
+The station ID is 06069.
-Be aware that if you download the Foulum data from the agro website, the time stamps are in `UTC+1` resp. `ETC`.
+Be aware that if you download the Foulum data from the [agro website](https://agro-web11t.uni.au.dk/klimadb/), the time stamps are in `UTC+1` resp. `ETC`.
 Like the regular DMI data, the time stamps also indicate the averages/sums of the last 10min/hour/day/month/year.

 ## Bulk request ##